12-course curriculum creates path to a UVA master’s in firstname.lastname@example.org

 “Mr. Moore always wanted a technical training and development program for his engineers,” he said.
 “Working with a partner like the Center for Transportation Studies, we wanted to take his idea and build on it.”

 The result is a flexible but rigorous curriculum that allows participants to advance their personal career goals while meeting their training needs for VDOT.
 Crucially, employees can opt to use E3 as a pathway to a master’s degree in engineering from the Department of Engineering Systems and Environment, UVA’s home for civil, systems and environmental engineering.

 "E3 provides a bridge between continuing education and our department’s graduate programs in a way that embraces the concept of lifelong learning.
-After all, this is what the Center for Transportation Studies is all about."Beth O’Donnell, director of the Virginia Local Technical Assistance Program
+After all, this is what the Center for Transportation Studies is all about."Beth O’Donnell, Deputy Director, Center for Transportation Studies